MirzaAhmedBaig/Walkthrough-App/README.md

 # Walkthrough-App
 Assignment of internship Internship At Frainz.
 An android app for job walkthrough.
+It has linkedIn onboarding pages animations.